 Richard A. Corbett Digital Wall Content Guidelines / Submission Specifications

-The USF Muma College of Business Richard A. Corbett Digital Wall is located in the atrium of the business building and includes 32 55" LCD monitors that will display up to eight different feeds.
-Typically, the wall will be live from 8:00 a.m. until 9:30 p.m., Monday – Friday, during the typical academic year.
-A gift from businessman and philanthropist Richard Corbett, the wall features live news and information targeted toward an audience of business students as well as content intended to inform students of college-specific or university-wide events, programs, and resources.
+The USF Muma College of Business Richard A. Corbett Digital Wall is located in the atrium of the business building and includes 32, 55" LCD monitors that will display up to eight different feeds.
+Typically, the video wall will be live from 8:00 a.m. until 9:30 p.m., Monday – Friday, during the typical academic year.
+A gift from businessman and philanthropist Richard Corbett, the video wall features live news and information targeted toward an audience of business students as well as content intended to inform students of college-specific or university-wide events, programs and resources.

 These guidelines will help answer most questions related to the wall's content and submission requests.
 Additional questions should be directed to email@example.com.

 What Kind of Content is Shared on the Wall?